RCN representatives

 Stewards

-Protect the rights of our members, ensuring fair treatment on all employment-related matters.
+Protect the rights of our members, by ensuring fair treatment in all employment-related matters.
 Stewards have the most influence in the workplace in the following ways:

 Source: The value of trade union workplace representatives in health care: rcn.org.uk/union-rep

-All these activists – learning representatives, health and safety representatives and stewards – are there to support you.
+All these activists – learning representatives, health and safety representatives and stewards – are there to increase members' influence in their workplaces and to ensure the employers are treating members correctly.
 If there is a notice board in your workplace, you may be able to access their contact details from there.
 If not, and you need help and support, please contact our advice team.

 Interested in becoming an RCN representative?
 Get involved.